Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 In fact, she gave the impression of not really approving of the movie either, which was an absolute romp as far as Clara was concerned.
 It had huge choreographed battles, a heart-tearing romance, balletic kung fu and a soaring orchestral score.
 It was rated for kids Ramsey and Tristan’s age, but Amanda Buehler seemed like the kind of mom who thought Saturday morning cartoons were too violent.

 "They seem very..."
-Amanda paused to choose her words carefully. "...Uh...From what I saw on TV, they’re very...Earthy."
+Amanda paused to choose her words carefully. "...Uh...
+From what I saw on TV, they’re very...
+Earthy."

 "They’re stone-age hunters and warriors.
 And yeah, they smell like a tannery sometimes."
 Allison shrugged.
 "But they’re good people.
 Yan’s quite a charmer, actually."

 "Oh.
 Good.
-That’s...That’s good."
+That’s...
+That’s good."

 Awkward.